ygouzerh/blog/src/data/blog/how-to-organize-github-cicd-pipelines-scale.md

 2. Create one folder per action

 3. Add a .github folder, with a testing workflow for each action
   - You can either have one workflow per action, with a specific trigger that will call a reusable workflow, or instead have one main workflow that will trigger the testing based on the subpath modified.
-(One tool that can be done to do that:)
+(One action that can be done to do that: [dorny/paths-filter](https://github.com/dorny/paths-filter))

 Here's an example repository structure for organizing GitHub Actions: